fbcbl/fabiocarballo.dev/content/blog/multi_theme_screenshots_tests_in_compose.md

 |---|---|
 |  ![com fabiocarballo designsystem TypographyTest_com fabiocarballo designsystem TypographyTest_label_light](https://user-images.githubusercontent.com/6845042/140617048-d7b5d3b6-3372-49d1-a336-ea748a3ff52b.png) | ![com fabiocarballo designsystem TypographyTest_com fabiocarballo designsystem TypographyTest_label_dark](https://user-images.githubusercontent.com/6845042/140617040-a80f60de-5869-4b2b-a860-b035c5e69955.png) |

-P.s - if you want to look into the code you can look at this specific [PR](https://github.com/fabiocarballo/compose-design-system/pull/1) where I add the multi-theme screenshot support.
+P.s - if you want to look into the code, you can look at this specific [PR](https://github.com/fabiocarballo/compose-design-system/pull/1) where I add the multi-theme screenshot support.

 Let's go step by step of what was the thought process into getting into the final solution: